Why My Lawyer Advised Me to Waive the Preliminary Hearing

 Contact Us on WhatsApp

-• Case dismissal: If the judge finds the evidence insufficient, the charges may be dismissed outright, allowing the defendant to avoid further legal consequences.
+• Potential for case dismissal: If the judge concludes that the prosecution has failed to establish probable cause, the charges may be dismissed outright, effectively ending the case and sparing the defendant from further legal jeopardy.

 What Does It Mean to Waive Your Hearing?